Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching

-Detecting semantic object areas can be accomplished by identifying the connected components with the object semantic in $I^s_i$ and establishing their bounding boxes as the boundaries for the areas.
-For achieving a sparse extraction, we further merge the spatially proximate areas that exhibit the same semantic.
+Detecting semantic object areas can be accomplished by identifying the connected components with the object semantic in $I^s_i$ and utilizing their bounding boxes as the boundaries for the areas.
+For achieving a sparse extraction, we merge the spatially proximate areas that exhibit the same semantic.

-{ As SOA already contains the object semantic information, its descriptor is intended to distinguish it from other instances of the same semantics in the image.} Since close instances are merged by SOA detection, it is crucial to focus on distinguishing the spatially scattered instances, which are likely to have different surroundings.
-Therefore, we propose the \textit{semantic surrounding descriptor} to differentiate instances by leveraging semantic information about their surroundings. { Initially, four descriptors are constructed as binary zero vectors for each side of SOA}.
-Each bit in these vectors corresponds to a semantic present in the image pair.
-Subsequently, we record all the semantics that are encountered along the area sides to set the corresponding bits in the binary vectors to true. { To enhance scale robustness, we propose the multiscale boundaries capture.
-By scaling the area boundary to varying degrees, more semantics can be captured by multiscale boundary sides.
-Finally, the four side vectors are integrated in a specific order to form the SOA descriptor. }
+As SOA already contains the distinguishable object semantic information, its descriptor is designed to differentiate it from other instances of the same semantics in the image.
+Since close instances are merged in detection, it is crucial to focus on distinguishing the spatially scattered instances, which are likely to have different surroundings.
+Therefore, we propose the \textit{semantic surrounding descriptor} to differentiate instances by leveraging semantic information about their surroundings.
+Similar to BRIEF~\cite{brief} descriptor in point matching, this descriptor is also a binary vector where each bit corresponds to a semantic present in the image pair.
+A bit with a value of $1$ indicates the presence of the semantic along the area sides, while a value of 0 indicates its absence, thereby representing the semantic context surrounding the area.
+To enhance scale robustness, we propose the multiscale boundaries capture.
+By scaling the area boundary to varying degrees, more semantics can be captured (see Fig.~\ref{fig_SAM} top `Area Description' part.).